Four Big Investment Myths

 2. There are many good companies with consistently high P/E ratios.

 Here’s a better tool.
 Rather than looking at just the P/E ratio, look at the P/E/G ratio.
-This is the P/E
+This is the P/E ratio divided by the annual growth rate of the company.

 We specialize in helping people plan and invest for retirement.